Search: 1015 results

 After Jesus had said these things He went out with His disciples across the Kidron valley.
 [Note: This was a "wadi," or dry creek bed which carried a torrent of water during the rainy season.
 It ran parallel with the east wall of Jerusalem, between the city and the Mount of Olives].
 There was an [olive] orchard there and Jesus and His disciples went into it.

-Thus many of the Jewish residents of Jerusalem read this notice, because the place where Jesus was crucified was near the city, and the notice was written in Aramaic, Latin, and Greek.
+Many of the Jews read this notice, for the place where Jesus was crucified was near the city [of Jerusalem].
+It was written in the Hebrew, Latin and Greek languages.

 When they had entered Jerusalem, they went to the upstairs room where they were staying.
 Peter and John, and James, and Andrew, Philip and Thomas, Bartholomew and Matthew, James son of Alphaeus and Simon the Zealot, and Judas son of James were there.